sedostheatre/sedos.co.uk/input/shows/2026-be-more-chill.md

 Director Miranda Evans commented: “*Be More Chill* is an explosion of catchy tunes and geeky video game nostalgia, with a heart that speaks to that lonely teen in all of us.
 In our current technological era, a story about handing over your life to a sentient supercomputer feels more resonant than ever.
 The show found its audience online where it became a bit of a cult classic.
 This is where I discovered the soundtrack, and it quickly became one of my favourite shows.
 I am thrilled to be bringing to the Bridewell with Sedos as part of the 2026 season.”

 **Content warnings:** contains mental health struggles, bullying, self harm and references to suicide.

+**SPECIAL OFFER:** book any four shows (or more) in our 2026 season in one transaction and receive a 25% discount.
+[More info](https://www.sedos.co.uk/news/2025-11-19-2026-sedos-season-discount).

 *Be More Chill* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 20-24 October 2026.